com1DFA DFA-Kernel theory

 \[\begin{split}\begin{aligned} &\sigma^{(b)} \qquad &\text{normal component of the stress tensor}\\ &\overline{u} \qquad &\text{average velocity}\\ &\overline{h} \qquad &\text{average flow thickness}\\ &\rho_0 \qquad &\text{density}\\ &t \qquad &\text{time}\\ &\mathbf{x} \qquad &\text{position vector}\end{aligned}\end{split}\]

-Several friction models already implemented in the simulation tool are described here.
+Several friction models already implemented in the simulation tool are described in the following sections.

 Mohr-Coulomb friction model